 For some adults, leftover stress from the day before follows them into their bed leaving them with pains in the back or neck.
-This pain can cause them to toss and turn, leading to another grumpy and stressful day, triggering a vicious cycle.
-Luckily, there are a few easy habits you can use to fall asleep faster and wake up feeling well-rested.
+This pain can cause them to toss and turn, leading to another grumpy and stressful day.
+Luckily, there are a few easy habits you can adopt to fall asleep faster and wake up feeling well-rested.

 Tips for Better Sleep

-Cut the Caffeine: Sugary, caffeinated drinks like coffee and sodas will likely keep you up well past your bedtime, and because caffeine can remain in your system hours after consumption, it’s important to manage your midafternoon coffee break so it won’t impact your sleep.
+Sugary, caffeinated drinks like coffee and sodas will likely keep you up well past your bedtime, and because caffeine can remain in your system hours after consumption, it’s important to manage your mid-afternoon coffee break so it won’t impact your sleep.
 Try to reduce the amount of caffeine you consume every day and cut out caffeinated food and beverages after 4 PM.

-Rock Your Routine: A consistent bedtime routine will help your mind relax and prepare for sleep.
-Commit to a consistent bedtime, dim the lights, brush your teeth, and relax in a hot shower or bath.
-These simple actions will help you feel fresh and ready to doze off.
+A consistent bedtime routine will help your mind relax and prepare for sleep.
+Commit to a consistent time for sleep.
+Dim the lights, brush your teeth, and relax in a hot shower or bath.
+These simple actions will help you feel relaxed and ready to doze off.

-Stretch or Do Yoga: A nighttime stretch or yoga routine can release tension built up from daily stress.
-By releasing the tension with a few stretches, you can lessen the chances of aches or pains waking you up during the night.
+A nighttime stretch or yoga routine can release tension built up from daily stress.
+By taking time to settle down with a few stretches, you can minimize common aches and pains that may otherwise keep you up at night.

 Pain-Free and Well-Rested